dengdizzy/TMOTOR-ELEC/README.md

 # TMOTOR-DOCs
-This is tmotor ELEC DOCs
+This is TMOTOR electronics DOCs.